Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

+In addition to being designed individually, \glspl{wm} are now increasingly integrating inspirations from \glspl{llm}, \glspl{vlm}, and \glspl{mllm}, which have demonstrated a promising understanding of semantic context.
+More specifically, \glspl{wm} are placing emphasis on using this semantic understanding for content generation~\cite{wiedemer2025video}.
+Moreover, \glspl{dm} play an important role as generative backbones of most modern \glspl{wm}, providing stable and high-fidelity generation in both images and videos.
+GAIA-2~\cite{russell2025gaia}, DriveDreamer~\cite{wang2024drivedreamer}, and MagicDrive3D~\cite{MagicDrive3D_2024} are examples of this trend, which employ either latent or video diffusion to increase the temporal coherence and realism of the generated scenarios.
+Together, these examples show that \glspl{wm} are developing into hybrid architectures that combine \glspl{vlm}' multimodal reasoning capabilities with \glspl{dm}' generative accuracy to create coherent, controllable, and semantically grounded driving simulations.

-As introduced by Ha and Schmidhuber~\cite{ha2018world}, \glspl{wm} typically consist of two key components: a Vision model (V) and a Memory model (M).
-The vision model (called \textit{encoder} in Figure \ref{fig:wm_overview}), often implemented as a Variational Autoencoder (VAE), compresses high-dimensional observations into a compact latent representation.
+As shown in Figure~\ref{fig:wm_overview}, in the early examples \cite{ha2018world}, the vision model (encoder) was implemented as a Variational Autoencoder (\gls{vae}), and compresses high-dimensional observations into a compact latent representation.
 This dimensionality reduction creates a manageable state space for prediction and generation.
-The memory model (called \textit{future predictor} in Figure \ref{fig:wm_overview}) was a recurrent network (e.g., LSTM or GRU) in the early implementations.
+The future predictor (memory model) was implemented as a recurrent network (e.g., \gls{lstm} or \gls{gru}).
 The memory model captures temporal dependencies and dynamics across sequential observations, enabling the prediction of future states.
-Modern \glspl{wm} for \gls{ad} have evolved this basic architecture to incorporate advanced techniques into the memory model (future predictor).
-For example, GAIA-1~\cite{hu2023gaia} uses a transformer, and the newer GAIA-2~\cite{russell2025gaia} employs a latent diffusion model (LDM)~\cite{rombach2022high} for future prediction and generation.
-Very recently, Diffusion Transformers (DiT)~\cite{peebles2023dit}, Stable Video Diffusion (SVD)~\cite{blattmann2023stable} models and videoLDM~\cite{blattmann2023align} have gained popularity as core architectures for \glspl{wm}.
+Modern \glspl{wm} for \gls{ad} have improved this basic architecture to incorporate advanced techniques into the future predictor.
+For example, GAIA-1~\cite{hu2023gaia} uses a transformer, and the newer GAIA-2~\cite{russell2025gaia} employs a Latent Diffusion Model (\gls{ldm})~\cite{rombach2022high} for future prediction and generation.
+Very recently, Diffusion Transformers (\glspl{dit})~\cite{peebles2023dit}, \gls{svd}~\cite{blattmann2023stable} models and videoLDM~\cite{blattmann2023align} have gained popularity as core architectures for \glspl{wm}.